Ramot Menashe: Geography

 Ramot Menashe is located in the Menashe Heights, after which the kibbutz is named.
 The kibbutz is surrounded by open terrain, mostly agricultural lands worked by members of the kibbutz.
 The main traffic routes connecting the kibbutz to its surroundings are Highway 6 and Route 672.

-According to Benny Morris, the kibbutz is located on land close to Daliyat al-Rawha', a depopulated Palestinian village, while Walid Khalidi notes that the land of Ramot Menashe actually belonged to the former village of Sabbarin.
+According to Benny Morris, the kibbutz is located on land close to Daliyat al-Rawha', a depopulated Palestinian village, while Walid Khalidi notes that the land of Ramot Menashe is also near the former village of Sabbarin.